I Am Divine: Release

 I Am Divine premiered at South by Southwest 2013, and had its premiere in Divine's hometown of Baltimore, Maryland as part of the Maryland Film Festival 2013.

 Reception

-The film garnered critical acclaim, holding a 96% "Certified Fresh" rating on Rotten Tomatoes based on 54 reviews; the general consensus states: "With warmth and affection, I Am Divine offers an engaging portrait of the complex personality behind a trailblazing cinematic figure."
-On Metacritic, the film has a 70/100 rating based on 13 critics, signifying "generally favorable reviews".
+The film garnered critical acclaim, holding a 96% rating on Rotten Tomatoes based on 53 reviews; the general consensus states: "With warmth and affection, I Am Divine offers an engaging portrait of the complex personality behind a trailblazing cinematic figure."
+On Metacritic, the film has a 70 out of 100 rating, based on 13 critics.